 When we say a jacket like the Patagonia Primo was "boxy and loose" (and we do say that, from our first hand, comparative experience), we mean that everyone will have this same experience, relative to the other jackets tested.
 A barrel-chested man may appreciate this boxier cut.
 All the jackets tested were marketed as size medium by their manufacturers.
 The Helly Hansen Alpha and Spyder Leader earned high scores in fit and comfort, coming to that performance from two very different directions.
 The Helly Hansen Alpha is constructed with what seems like 15 different soft and flexible fabrics.
 Virtually every part stretches and hugs the body.
 Visible bulk mainly comes from the insulation.

 The Spyder Leader is looser in fit, with a brilliant collar and sleeve design that virtually disappears on the wearer.
 The Arc'teryx Macai feels similar to the Helly Hansen - close and cozy - but accomplishes this with careful tailoring instead of the stretchy fabrics of the Alpha.
 The Stio Shot 7 fits like the Helly Hansen, with the Macai's careful tailoring instead of HH's stretchy materials.
-The Arc'teryx Sabre and Outdoor Research White Room shell jackets are constructed of a stiff material that feels protective but confining.
+The Arc'teryx Sabre shell jacket is constructed of a stiff material that feels protective but confining.
 The Norrona Lofoten Gore-Tex Pro Shell is the lightest reviewed, with a thin fabric that moves with you.
 The FlyLow Genius is real similar to the Lofoten, with a slightly looser cut.
 The Columbia Whirlibird and Patagonia 3-in-1 Snowshot are the most confining and bulky, attributable to the extra layers of fabric involved in their construction.

 Style is subjective.
 Our test team of dirtbag ski bums, former fashion students, and cosmopolitan mountain towners brought a whole range of experiences and opinions to the scores.
 Your opinion may vary further.
 In our ratings, we tried to evaluate each piece in context.
 Of course, we considered fit, colors, and versatility.
 What statement does this jacket make?
 Can a wearer pull it off in town and on the hill?
 Will it look out of place in the backcountry?
 Out of place on a snowboard, or on skis?
 We also considered branding, intended use, target demographic, and resort fashion trends over time.
 Nonetheless, you may choose to throw our assessments of style completely out the window.
 And we are fine with that.